Data Security, your trust and the public — what does this mean for healthcare?

-The Facebook / Cambridge Analytica scandal has been top of everyone’s newsfeed.
-Who we should trust with our personal data is not a new question, yet the far-reaching extent of how these organisations collected our data and the impact of how this data was allegedly ‘weaponized’ has been eye opening.
+The Facebook / Cambridge Analytica scandal has been the top of everyone’s newsfeed.
+Who we should trust with our personal data is not a new question, yet the far-reaching extent of how these organisations collected our data and the impact of how this data was allegedly ‘weaponized’ has been eye-opening.

 Who should we trust with our data?

 In an increasingly digital age, there has been a growing public debate about who we should trust with our data.
 When a friend who you haven’t seen in 10 years comes up as a ‘suggested friend’ or the gift you were going to buy your Mum appears on your newsfeed, one starts to suspect that Facebook is monitoring what you are up to, and channelling advertisements based on our activity.
 However, as described in this Guardian article, there is a slippery descent from savvy digital marketing to exploitative data breaches.
 Just last week, Facebook admitted to harvesting data on users’ phone calls and texts.

 In the face of the ‘Facebook data row’, perhaps we need to be more vigilant about the platforms we use.
 Daniel Gross, partner at Silicon Valley accelerator Y-Combinator, was vocal on Twitter last week about the concern surrounding the ‘Facebook umbrella’.
 As users, we see WhatsApp and Instagram as distinct from Facebook; even though they are both owned by it.